 In Munich, the final week of September leading into early October is the jolliest time of the Bavarian festive calendar, with thousands of partiers by local and international knocking back a Guinness World Record level of grog and pork product in fruity lederhosen and dirndls, to oom-pa-pa brass and the bump and sway of colossal bier-fuelled mayhem.

-In 2019 the festival had over 6.3 million visitors consuming approximately 7.5 milli0n liters of Beer, more than half a million chicken meals.
+After two years off in 2022 the festival had over 5.7 million visitors consuming approximately 5.6 milli0n liters of Beer, more than half a million chicken meals.
 Let’s see what it can reach this year!

 By air – fly to Munich International Airport.
 Then the easiest way is to take the S-Bahn train line from the airport to Central Station ‘Hauptbahnhof’.